bitbonsai/onc/README.md

 ## Automated Deployment

-Our GitHub Actions workflow automates the deployment of your PocketBase backend to fly.io.
+GitHub Actions workflow automates the deployment of your PocketBase backend to fly.io.
 Here's what it does:

 - 🔍 Triggers on pushes to the `main` branch
 - 🚢 Deploys only when changes are made to the PocketBase directory